mikepan/BlenderGEResourceKit/README.md

 1. Copy the GEKit folder to the same folder as your .blend file.
 2. Append in the GEKit* Object you need
 ![Use the File > Append menu to load in Library objects to your scene](Docs/useLibrary.png)

-2. Configure Behavior from the Logic Editor
+3. Configure Behavior from the Logic Editor:
 ![Use the game property panel in the Logic Editor to adjust parameters](Docs/useLogicProperties.png)

 ---